The Journey of Life: A Boomer’s Perspective

 - Acceptance

 Dr. Ross’s five stages of grief are not only helpful in dealing with death.
 They can be applied to other losses, too.
 We’ve all experienced loss along our journey.
-Whether it’s a death or a job or a friendship that didn’t quite work out, there are things we may all struggle to accept.
+Whether it’s a death, a job, or a friendship that didn’t quite work out, there are things we may all struggle to accept.
 But with acceptance comes peace.
 Rather than focusing on what went wrong, start learning and growing from your mistakes.
 Only then can we truly appreciate our lives and move forward to a better tomorrow.

-Today, I choose to remain in the present.
 While I’ve made a lot of mistakes along my journey, I still carry myself as a humble but proud Boomer.
 I have a story.
 Somebody out there can learn from my mistakes.
-I learned, and will continue learning, as I continue along this road.
-I encourage each and every Boomer to share your experiences and your story.
+I learned and will continue learning, as I continue along this road.
+I encourage each and every Boomer to share their experiences and their story.
 Continue to learn on your journey!